nasa/CompDam_DGD/readme.md

     0.d0,  0.d0,  0.d0,  0.d0,  0.d0
     *Initial Conditions, Type=Field, Variable=1
     GLOBAL,  0.d0
-    ** GLOBAL is an nset with all nodes attached to compdam enabled elements ** In each step, NLGEOM=YES must be used.
+    ** GLOBAL is an nset with all nodes attached to CompDam-enabled elements ** In each step, NLGEOM=YES must be used.
 This is NOT the default setting.

 ### Current limitations